shimspedy/sengov/content/states/new-york/matthew-simpson/_index.md

 seo_title: "contact Representative Matthew Simpson"
 subheader:
      greeting: Contact Representative Matthew Simpson
-     description: Matthew Simpson is an American politician who is currently serving in the New York State Assembly.
-He represents the 114th district, which encompasses all of Essex and Warren counties, and portions of Saratoga and Washington counties.
+     description: Matt Simpson was elected to the New York State Assembly on November 3, 2020.
+His district is comprised of Essex County, Warren County, and parts of Saratoga, Washington and Fulton counties.
 He assumed office on January 6, 2021.
 description: Contact Representative Matthew Simpson of New York.
 Contact information for Matthew Simpson includes email address, phone number, and mailing address.
 image: matthew-simpson.jpeg
 video: